Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 Will update as needed!

-If you would like feel free to reach out to DoggoVT#5773(head of team) to send more clients found!
+If you would like feel free to reach out to DoggoVT#5773(Head of Team) to send more clients found!

 ## Disclaimer